Christopher-Schulze/Supscriptchain/docs/usage-examples.md

 ### Environment Variables

-The subgraph scripts read the following variables:
+`npm run prepare-subgraph` and `npm run build-subgraph` read the following
+variables:

 - `NETWORK` – network name used when preparing the manifest
 - `CONTRACT_ADDRESS` – address of the deployed contract
-- `NEXT_PUBLIC_SUBGRAPH_URL` – GraphQL endpoint used by the frontend
+- `NEXT_PUBLIC_SUBGRAPH_URL` – GraphQL endpoint consumed by the frontend

-For the frontend create `frontend/.env.local` with:
+Export them in your shell or provide `--network` and `--address` on the command line.
+To connect the frontend create `frontend/.env.local` with:

 ```ini
 NEXT_PUBLIC_SUBGRAPH_URL=http://localhost:8000/subgraphs/name/subscription-subgraph/graphql